adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 Here, there are no ads, no metrics, no filters.
 Just code, word, and idea — in their purest form.
 It is a return to Web 1, far from the noise of quantification,
-and a return to the craft spirit of the Middle Ages,
-where each post is manually crafted as a gesture of Renaissance ethos.
+and a return to the craft spirit of the Middle Ages, where each post is shaped by hand — a gesture of Renaissance ethos.

 Every image emerges from cutting-edge convolutional architectures,
 where code becomes canvas, and presence becomes form.